Random blog post: Cardigans of distinction

 • item : the thing you want to display.
 Choose from:

 Use this tag if you wish to show the ‘remaining’ articles — i.e. ones not already displayed by any preceding <txp:smd_featured /> tags.
-It acts very much like the built-in article tag — and takes all the same attributes — but its context is “any articles from any section defined in the smd_featured plugin that have not been displayed already”.
+It acts very much like the built-in article_custom tag, and takes all the same attributes.
+Thus, by default, its context is “any articles from any section defined in the smd_featured plugin that have not been displayed already”.
+You can reduce this list by section, time or status.

 Examples